zelvaiz/Product-Recommendation-ELT-Pipeline/readme.md

 SELECT * FROM source
 ```
-For more information about models, you can refer to the following link [Macros](https://github.com/ahmadalpadani/Project-Capstone/tree/main/include/dbt/project/macros)
+For more information about other macros in this project, you can refer to the following link [Macros](https://github.com/ahmadalpadani/Project-Capstone/tree/main/include/dbt/project/macros)

 ## Data Orchestration With Airflow